codex-team/hawk.android.catcher/README.md

 # Hawk Android catcher ![](https://jitpack.io/v/jitpack/maven-simple.svg?style=flat-square)
 ### Exception catcher
-This library provides catching errors while the application is running and sending them to your personal account [Hawk](https://www.hawk.so).
+This library provides in-app errors catching and sending them to the [Hawk](https://www.hawk.so).  monitoring system.
 You can also send errors, which you caught in **try-catch**
 -----

-### Import
+### Connection
 To connect the library, add the following code to your **build.gradle** config.
 ```
     allprojects {